2025 marketing calendar: playable marketing ideas

 For Black Friday marketing campaigns to bear fruit, brands need to find effective levers to redirect their audience to their website (or in-store for a drive-to-store campaign).

-Oui SNCF, for example, took advantage of its Black Friday gamification campaign (a one-armed bandit) to distribute 15-euro e-coupons.
+Oui SNCF, took advantage of its Black Friday gamification campaign (a one-armed bandit) to distribute 15-euro e-coupons.
 Participants could then win a voucher, to be used on the company’s website or app for their next booking.

 black friday game sncf